The City supports community gardening and beekeeping.

 - Adhere to the City of Thornton Community Garden Ordinance and other related ordinances.

 - Allow for any Thornton resident who wants to garden.

 - Donate a substantial amount of the produce to area food banks/pantries.

-- Report on food donated and provide financial receipts at the end of the season for supply grant.
+- Report on food donated and provide financial receipts at the end of the season to the Adams County Co-Op.

 - Have the property owner sign the registration form to confirm his/her/their authorization to host a community garden on the property.

 If you are interested in establishing a new community garden in Thornton, please read the Community Garden Ordinance to the right and then contact City Development at 303-538-7295 to discuss your plan.
 To register a community garden and apply for the water credit, complete the community garden registration form.

 Beekeeping is allowed at community gardens and at single-family homes.
 In order to keep and maintain a bee hive on your property, you must submit a beekeeping permit application to the Building Inspection Division.
 Beekeeping permit applications can be found on the right hand side of this page.
 Any questions regarding the permit should be directed to Building Permits at 303-538-7250.
 For more information regarding areas permitted and beekeeping practices, read through the city ordinance on bees.
 Any questions about beekeeping practices can be directed to Animal Control at 720-977-5250.